Agricultural engineering

 Logiag’s advantage

-In addition to assisting you in your administrative procedures with your municipality, the CPTAQ or the MELCCFP, our team of agronomists facilitates each step of your project.
-For example, they can:
+In addition to assisting you in your administrative procedures with your municipality, the CPTAQ or the MELCCFP, our team of agronomists our team of agrologists will help you at every stage of your project, from conception to completion.